shaynevanasperen/NHibernate.Sessions/README.md

 behaviour will fall back to lazy initialization upon first use of the session factory.
 If you know there is a chance of this happening then you can choose to either ignore the exception by using the supplied no-op action `BackgroundInitialization.IgnoreException` as the first argument to `WithBackgroundInitialization(...)`, or you can handle the exception by passing in your own `Action<Exception>`.
-For diagnostics purposes you can also pass an `Action<Thread>` argument for the second and third parameter of `WithBackgroundInitialization(...)`, which are invoked at the start and end of the background initialization, respectively.

 ### Initialization callback